Michael Reeve: Career

 Reeve was educated at King Edward's School, Birmingham and went on to study at Balliol College, Oxford.
 He was appointed a lecturer at the University of Oxford and made a fellow of Exeter College, Oxford in 1966.
 He remained in this position until 1984, when he was appointed Kennedy Professor of Latin at Cambridge University.
 He also became a fellow of Pembroke College, Cambridge.

 In 1984, he was elected Fellow of the British Academy.

 In 2006, Reeve retired from his teaching duties.
 On 12 February 2014, Reeve was elected to the Accademia Ambrosiana (Veneranda Biblioteca Ambrosiana, Milan, Italy) in the Class of Greek and Latin Studies.
-In 2017, he was elected 'Socio Straniero' (i.e. Foreign Fellow) of the Accademia Nazionale dei Lincei (Rome, Italy).